 \subsubsection{Free operations}

-The set of free operations for shared randomness processing consists of all possible local product operations $L_A\otimes L_B$ applied by Alice and Bob on their respective parts of the joint system.
-For classical systems such operations are most generally described by tensor product of local stochastic matrices $\mathcal{S}_A\otimes\mathcal{S}_B$, where $\mathcal{S}_A$ maps Alice's local probability vector $P(\mathcal{X})$ into a new probability vector $P^\prime(\mathcal{X}^\prime)$ and $\mathcal{S}_B$ does the similar on Bob's part.
+The set of free operations for SR consists of all possible local product operations $L_A\otimes L_B$ applied by Alice and Bob on their respective parts of the joint system.
+For classical systems, such operations are most generally described by tensor product of local stochastic matrices $\mathcal{S}_A\otimes\mathcal{S}_B$, where $\mathcal{S}_A$ maps Alice's local probability vector $P(\mathcal{X})$ into a new probability vector $P^\prime(\mathcal{X}^\prime)$ and $\mathcal{S}_B$ does the similar on Bob's part.
 Note that cardinality of $\mathcal{X}$ and $\mathcal{X}^\prime$ can be different in general (see Fig.\ref{fig1}).
-In quantum scenario, the allowed operations are local unitary operations and/or local measurements generally described by a positive operator valued measure (POVM) \cite{Kraus1983}.
-At this point a comparison with the resource theory of quantum entanglement is worth mentioning.
-In entanglement theory classical communication is considered free, but it bears a cost in the present scenario as it can create a non-product joint distribution, {\it i.e.}, a resourceful state, starting from a product one.
-In any operational theory if Alice and Bob initially share a joint state $\omega_{AB}\in\Omega_A\otimes\Omega_B$ of the product from, \textit{i.e.}, $\omega_{AB}=\omega_{A}\otimes\omega_{B}$, then a free operation on it always results in a free state.
+In the quantum scenario, the allowed operations are local unitary operations and/or local measurements generally described by a positive operator valued measure (POVM) \cite{Kraus1983}.
+At this point, a comparison with the resource theory of quantum entanglement is worth mentioning.
+In entanglement theory classical communication is considered as free, but it bears a cost in the present scenario as it can create a non-product joint distribution, {\it i.e.}, a resourceful state, starting from a product one.
+In any operational theory, if Alice and Bob initially share a joint state $\omega_{AB}\in\Omega_A\otimes\Omega_B$ of the product from, \textit{i.e.}, $\omega_{AB}=\omega_{A}\otimes\omega_{B}$, then a free operation on it can never result in an SR resource between them.